antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
 If you are interested in more detailed explanations about the topics we mentioned today, I actually gave a few dedicated talks about them.
-The recordings and the slides are also available on my website.
+The recordings and slides are also available on my website.
 -->

 ---